Setting up nOps (Automated Setup)

 Log in to https://www.nops.io after the nOps integration (stack) create process completes.

-Note: It’ll take a couple of hours typically before you start seeing the different nOps dashboards and compliances views populated with data from your workload.
+Note: It can take up to 24 hours before you start seeing the different nOps dashboards and compliances views populated with data from your workload.
 If you have any questions, please contact us at firstname.lastname@example.org, or by phone at +1 866-673-9330.

 Do you have a pop-up blocker on your browser?
 A pop-up blocker on your browser will stop nOps from redirecting you to an AWS account to create a stack.